ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/backup-task.markdown

 * Select backup destinations and enter your credentials for each

-* Note: More than one can be selected

 * Available destinations:

   * Local - Set a folder of your choice (any directory that can be accessed from your machine)